-The Dominican Friars continue to pray the health and well-being of you and your loved ones.
+The Dominican Friars continue to pray for the health and well-being of you and your loved ones.
 In addition, we offer the following resources:

 Prayer for A Spiritual Communion – If you are unable to attend Mass, you may still choose to make a spiritual communion with the Lord, with a prayer such as this one.